-For failures of warranted parts (as listed in Section D.2.e.ii-iv), above) during the warranty period that prevent the CORE-funded equipment (purchased as new or converted) from operating as per the manufacturer's specifications and that require the equipment to be out of service for more than 30 business days for repair (or multiple individual repairs that cumulate to 30 business days) in any six-month period, the manufacturer must prepare and submit an Extended Downtime Report (EDR) to theProject Administrator.
-Such a report must be prepared within 30 business days following the completion of the repair of the failure that resulted in the exceedance of the 30-day threshold.
+For failures of warranted parts (as listed in Section D.2.e.ii-iv), above) during the warranty period that prevent the CORE-funded equipment (purchased as new or converted) from operating as per the manufacturer's specifications and that require the equipment to be out of service for more than 30 business calendar days for repair (or multiple individual repairs that cumulate to 30 business calendar days) in any six-month period, the manufacturer must prepare and submit an Extended Downtime Report (EDR) to the Project Administrator.

+Such a report must be prepared within 30 business calendar days following the completion of the repair of the failure that resulted in the exceedance of the 30-day threshold and submitted to the Project Administrator.
 The manufacturer must submit the EDR as part of the applicable Annual User Experience Report (discussed below in Section E.5) or upon request of the Project Administrator, CARB, or their designee.
 An EDR requires the following:

 - a.
-Name and contact information of purchaser;

-- b.
-Description of equipment;

-- c.
-Voucher number:

-- d.
-An explanation of the cause of the failure(s);

-- e.
-An explanation of delay(s) in repair;

-- f.
-Method(s) of repair;

-- g.
-How much time was needed to complete the repair(s) (including the time for equipment tear down, part(s) allocation, repair, and reassembly); and

-h.
-Explanation of any necessary revisions to the manufacturer's serviceand-repair protocols (e.g., user training, part modification, etc.).
+Name and contact information of purchaser; - b.
+Description of equipment; - c.
+Voucher number; - d.
+An explanation of the cause of the failure(s); - e.
+An explanation of delay(s) in repair; - f.
+Method(s) of repair; - g.
+How much time was needed to complete the repair(s) (including the time for equipment tear down, part(s) allocation, repair, and reassembly); and - h.
+Explanation of any necessary revisions to the manufacturer's service-and-repair protocols (e.g., user training, part modification, etc.).